 Your literature review should use primary sources whenever possible.
-Some secondary sources may be used; your textbooks are an example of secondary sources but are not appropriate to use for a literature review.
+Some secondary sources may be used; textbooks are an example of secondary sources but are not appropriate to use for a literature review.

 For the purposes of this concept paper, secondary sources such as journal articles that discuss or apply someone's work can be used.
 The original author should also be consulted.

-\\ Dictionaries or encyclopedias can be used for definitions, but they are not to be part of the eight sources for exploring the concept.
+Dictionaries or encyclopedias can be used for definitions, but they are not to be part of the eight sources for exploring the concept.

 - 4. Your paper must follow APA guidelines for format (margins & font size will be checked) and content. - 5.
 The text of the paper must be no more than 2800 words in total (this is excluding title and reference pages). - 6.
 The paper must be submitted to receive a mark for the course. - 7.
-To ensure security of your paper, please submit an electronic copy of your paper by 0830hrs on the Monday of the due week.
-The other paper copy will be submitted by 0830hrs on the due date.
-If your paper is late, 10 percent will be deducted for each day it is late (10% of 100 possible marks equals 10 marks per day).
-Extensions are granted in exceptional situations (e.g., illness with a medical note, bereavement, etc.) and must be requested at least 24 hours before the deadline from the Course leader. - 8.
-Two copies of the paper are to be submitted, one hard copy and one electronic version.
-The tutor will retain one paper. - 9.
+If your paper is late, 10 percent will be deducted for each day it is late.
+Extensions are granted in exceptional situations (e.g., illness with a medical note, bereavement, etc.) and must be requested at least 24 hours before the due date from the Course Leader.
+Late marks are deducted from the paper mark total of 100 and not from the total course mark: 10% equals 10 marks per day. - 8.
+An electronic copy and a paper copy of the assignment will be sent/submitted to the tutor by 0830hrs on the due date.
+The paper copy should be in a folder. - 9.
 Marks will be assigned according to three criteria: content, structure or organization and mechanics of writing.
 The paper will be marked out of 100.
-See marking scheme criteria on the following page.
-Late marks are deducted from the paper mark and not from the total course. \\See above. - 10.
-Students may be asked to discuss aspects of their paper with their group.
+See marking scheme criteria on the following page. - 10.
+Students may be asked to discuss aspects of their paper with their group. - 11.
+Plagiarism: SOHS Rules of Misconduct will apply.